XTripsy/XTripsy/README.md

           <strong>Architecture:</strong>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ECS | Design Pattern [Singleton, State, Factory]
         </div>
         <br />
-      <em>This 2-person project was a deep dive into high-performance C++ and architecture.
+      <em>This two-person project was a deep dive into high-performance C++ and architecture.
 As the sole programmer, I designed and implemented a custom engine from scratch, built entirely around an Entity Component System (ECS) to move beyond OOP and achieve high performance.
 This involved writing the entire graphics pipeline (Shaders, VAO/VBO/EBO) using OpenGL, handling window/input with GLFW, and using ImGui for UI.
 All game logic, including collision math (using GLM) and data-driven levels (from JSON), runs within this custom ECS framework.</em>
         <p align="center">
           <a href="games/triple-shift/TripleShift.md" target="_blank">
             <b>View Detail</b>